acanimal/SimplyWrite/README.md

 SimplyWrite
 ===========

-[SimplyWrite](http://acuriousanimal.com/code/SimplyWrite2/) is a free web distraction writing tool for those who like write.
+[SimplyWrite][simply-write] is a free web distraction writing tool for those who like write.

-[SimplyWrite](http://acuriousanimal.com/code/SimplyWrite2/) recognizes the lightweight markup language [Markdown](http://en.wikipedia.org/wiki/Markdown)
+[SimplyWrite][simply-write] recognizes the lightweight markup language [Markdown](http://en.wikipedia.org/wiki/Markdown)

-[SimplyWrite](http://acuriousanimal.com/code/SimplyWrite2/) stores all your writes on the client side.
+[SimplyWrite][simply-write] stores all your writes on the client side.
 It makes use of HTML5 [local storage](http://www.html5rocks.com/en/features/storage) features so no server is required.

-[SimplyWrite](http://acuriousanimal.com/code/SimplyWrite2/) was made to you by:
+[SimplyWrite][simply-write] was made to you by:

 * [Antonio Santiago](http://acuriousanimal.com/blog/) [@acanimal](https://twitter.com/acanimal): Original idea and developer.
 * [Guillem Sevilla](http://guillemsevilla.cat/) [@gllmsvll](https://twitter.com/gllmsvll): Designer.

-[SimplyWrite](http://acuriousanimal.com/code/SimplyWrite2/) is available under MIT license.
+[SimplyWrite][simply-write] is available under MIT license.

 Contributions
 -------------